fleetdm/fleet/docs/3-Contribution/1-Building-Fleet.md

 By default, Fleet will try to connect to servers running on default ports on localhost.
 Depending on your browser's settings, you may have to click through a security warning.

 If you're using the Google Chrome web browser, you have the option to always automatically bypass the security warning.
 Visit [chrome://flags/#allow-insecure-localhost](chrome://flags/#allow-insecure-localhost) and set the "Allow invalid certificates for resources loaded from localhost." flag to "Enabled."

+> Note: in Chrome version 88 there is a bug where you must first enable [chrome://flags/#temporary-unexpire-flags-m87](chrome://flags/#temporary-unexpire-flags-m87).
+The [chrome://flags/#allow-insecure-localhost](chrome://flags/#allow-insecure-localhost) flag will then be visible again.

 If you're using Docker via [Docker Toolbox](https://www.docker.com/products/docker-toolbox), you may have to modify the default values use the output of `docker-machine ip` instead of `localhost`.
 There is an example configuration file included in this repository to make this process easier for you.
 Use the `--config` flag of the Fleet binary to specify the path to your config.
 See `fleet --help` for more options.